 Renters Insurance

-Renters insurance does not necessarily protect you from all risks, so familiarize yourself with what's covered and what's not.
-For example, most renters insurance does not provide coverage for damage due to an earthquake.
+Renters insurance does not necessarily provide coverage for all risks, so familiarize yourself with what’s covered and what’s not.
+For example, certain types of weather or natural disaster events may not be covered.

 Signed a Lease, Preparing to Move - What's Next?